Painting Safety First: Best Practices for Painters and DIYers

 Oil-based paints and solvents are flammable hazards.
 A safety program for the work area demands:

-Dispose of solvent-soaked rags in a metal container with a tight lid to prevent spontaneous combustion—never leave them in the sun or pockets.
+Dispose of solvent-soaked rags in a metal container filled with water or a fire-retardant solution, sealed with a tight lid, to prevent spontaneous combustion.
+Never leave rags in the sun or pockets.

 6. First Aid: Ready for Anything